Madison Tooth Extraction, Recovery and Replacement

 If you don't want to remove a tooth, there are two other procedures that may be options.
 The two alternatives to tooth removal are root canals and apicoectomy.
 These alternatives offer distinct approaches to addressing dental issues while aiming to preserve the natural tooth structure.

 - A root canal procedure involves treating the inner portion of a tooth, specifically the pulp chamber and the root canals.
-This procedure can alleviate pain, prevent further infection, and allow the tooth to remain intact and functional.
+This procedure can alleviate pain, prevent further infection and allow the tooth to remain intact and functional.

 - An apicoectomy, also known as endodontic microsurgery, is a surgical procedure performed at the tip of a tooth's root.
 During an apicoectomy, a small incision is made near the root tip, and the infected tissue is removed.
 The root tip is then sealed to prevent further infection.
 This procedure aims to preserve the tooth while addressing the underlying issue at its source.